PadiyarRadhika/Restautant_Dashboard/README.md

 Graph Screen :

-1.Graphs screen consists of 3 different types of graphs of the restaurnats displayed in the listing screen
+1.Graphs screen consists of 3 different types of graphs of the restaurants displayed in the listing screen

 2.Bar Chart for Price range and average cost per person